pubnub/pubnub-api/HTML5.md

 ## Forbidden

 jQuery and other JavaScript frameworks are **FORBIDDEN**.
 Prohibited.
-You man not use JavaScript.
+You man not use JavaScript frameworks other than `PUBNUB`.

 ## New CSS/HTML5 Requirement Additions: